 What do you even do during a gap year after college?
 Because of the recent popularity of gap years, you can pretty much find any type of experience in a variety of industries.
 Whether you want to use your environmental degree to work in conservation in Kenya or uplevel your Mandarin language skills in China, there is a gap year program that fits your interests.

 Although it might be overwhelming, the beauty of gap years is that they are what you make of them, so don’t be afraid to get creative!
-We're here to help explain most common types of gap year programs you'll come across as a college grad.
+We're here to help explain the most common types of gap year programs you'll come across as a college grad.

 If you are worried about being financially dependent on your parents, find a job you can do abroad during your gap year.
 Internships, teaching English abroad, and au pairing are among the most popular ways to make money, fund a year of traveling, and gain some skills to put on your resume.
 Do you have a skill that you could make money from and do from anywhere (such as web development or photography)?
 Find a job online so your work never has to interfere with your travels.

 Volunteering abroad is a great way to become immersed in a culture and make a difference in the world, all while developing some killer professional skills.
 You can spend your whole year working on one project or do several smaller ones in different areas of the world.
-Overwhelmed by the amount of awesome volunteer opportunities?
+Overwhelmed by the number of awesome volunteer opportunities?
 Explore some of our favorite volunteer programs, with everything from working with elephants to saving the rainforest.

-Many grad school programs are only a year long, so instead of taking a year to travel and then go to grad school after, why not combine the two and attend grad school abroad?
+Many grad school programs are only a year-long, so instead of taking a year to travel and then go to grad school after, why not combine the two and attend grad school abroad?
 At the very least, you could always take a class or two at your host city’s university that you know will transfer to your future graduate program.

 Will it Hurt my Career to Take a Gap Year After College?

-People who think that taking a gap year after college will hurt your career usually don't have a full understanding of what a gap year is.
+People who think that taking a gap year after college will hurt their career usually don't have a full understanding of what a gap year is.
 If planned correctly, a gap year can actually help your career.
-Think about what types of career-related skills and experiences you want to get out of your gap year and then plan accordingly, so you use your year to lay the groundwork for a successful career.
+Think about what types of career-related skills and experiences you want to get out of your gap year, and then plan accordingly, so you use your year to lay the groundwork for a successful career.

 Are you a business major who wants to eventually work for a global company?
 Take an internship abroad after you graduate to gain some real international skills.
 Are you a Spanish major thinking about potentially becoming an ESL teacher?
 Teach English abroad for a year or become an au pair.